Woollard

 Woollard is a small village on the River Chew in the affluent Chew Valley in England.
 It is in the Bath and North East Somerset council area and the ceremonial county of Somerset.
 The village is 7 mi from Bristol, 9 mi from Bath, and 4 mi from Keynsham.

 The special architectural and historic interest of Woollard was recognised by its designation as a Conservation Area on 25 July 1990.

 History

 Woollard had a medieval bridge with three pointed arches and double arch-ribs.
 This was rebuilt following the substantial damage caused by the floods of 1968.

 It is close to the route of the ancient Wansdyke, and lies on the Monarch's Way long-distance footpath.

 Woollard is also a traditional surname, having relations in the farming land of Saffron Walden and Suffolk.

 Government and politics

 Woollard is partly in the civil parish of Compton Dando and partly in the civil parish of Publow.
-It is part of the Farmborough Ward, which is represented by one councillor on the Bath and North East Somerset Unitary Authority which has responsibilities for services such as education, refuse, tourism etc. The village is a part of the North East Somerset constituency.
+It is part of the Saltford Ward, which is represented by two councillors on the Bath and North East Somerset Unitary Authority which has responsibilities for services such as education, refuse, tourism etc. The village is a part of the North East Somerset and Hanham constituency.
 Prior to Brexit in 2020, it was part of the South West England constituency of the European Parliament.